 - 12 ounces fresh green beans, ends trimmed

 - Fine salt and black pepper to taste

 - Chopped fresh parsley, for garnish (optional)

-- Trim ends from green beans and toss with remaining ½ Tbsp. melted ghee and a pinch of salt.
+- Trim the ends from the green beans and toss with the remaining 1 teaspoon oil and a pinch of salt.

-- After 25 minutes, remove pan from oven and push the potatoes to one side (no need to flip them).
+- Remove the baking sheet from the oven and push the potatoes all the way to one side (no need to flip them).

 - Add the pork chops to the center of the pan and the green beans to the end of the pan opposite the potatoes.

-- Bake an additional 10-15 minutes or until pork chops register 145℉ on an instant-read thermometer and vegetables are done.
-If veggies need a little more time to cook, remove pork chops to a plate and cover to keep warm then return veggies to the oven to roast a bit longer.
+- Bake an additional 10 minutes or until pork chops register 145℉ on an instant-read thermometer and the vegetables are done.
+If the vegetables need a little more time to cook, remove the pork chops to a clean plate and cover to keep warm then return the vegetables to the oven to roast a bit longer.

-- Sprinkle with chopped fresh parsley and lemon wedges, if desired.
+- Sprinkle with chopped fresh parsley, if desired.
+Serve with Honey-Mustard Sauce.

 - Serving Size: ¼ of recipe